gomidi/midi/README.md

 For easy access, the porcelain package `gitlab.com/gomidi/midi/mid` is recommended.

-The other packages are more low level and allow you to write your own implementations of the `midi.Reader` and `midi.Writer` interfaces to wrap the given SMF and live readers/writers for your own application.
+The other packages are more low level and allow you to write your own implementations of the `midi.Reader`, `midi.Writer`and `midi.Driver` interfaces to wrap the given SMF and live readers/writers/drivers for your own application.

 [Documentation porcelain package](https://pkg.go.dev/gitlab.com/gomidi/midi/mid)